 Holika Dahan

-Throughout history, different cultures have created different holidays that celebrated the universal idea of good conquering evil.
-In Germanic cultures, Yule was celebrated to celebrate this idea, and in Ireland, Imbolc celebrated light conquering the dark.
+Throughout history, different cultures have created holidays that celebrate the universal idea of good conquering evil.
+In Germanic cultures, Yule was celebrated to honor this idea, and in Ireland, Imbolc celebrated light conquering the dark.
 In the Hindu religion, there are several holidays that celebrate this concept of good versus evil or light versus darkness.

 The Legend Behind This Holiday

-Hiranyakashipu is a king and an Asura that had the desire to achieve immortality.
-In service to this end, he performed a number of austere meditations known as Tapas and as a result, he was granted a boon by Brahma.
+Hiranyakashipu was a king and an Asura who had the desire to achieve immortality.
+In service to this end, he performed a number of austere meditations known as Tapas and, as a result, he was granted a boon by Brahma.
 This boon granted the king five different powers.

 Hiranyakashipu grew very angry and made several attempts on Prahlad’s life.
-During one of these attempts on Prahlad’s life, he enlisted the help of his sister Holiday.
+During one of these attempts, he enlisted the help of his sister Holika.
 She had a special cloak that prevented her from being harmed by fire, so Hiranyakashipu asked her to sit on a bonfire with Prahlad by tricking him to sit on her lap.
-As this fire raged, however, the garment flew off of Holika and covered Prahlad.
+As the fire raged, however, the garment flew off of Holika and covered Prahlad.
 As a result, Holika burned to death, and Prahlad was saved.

-To deal with Hiranyakashipu, Vishnu assumed the form of a Narasimha (a half-lion and half-human divine avatar).
-He then took Hiranyakashipu to a doorstep, placed him on his lap, and then eviscerated him with his claws.
+To deal with Hiranyakashipu, Vishnu assumed the form of Narasimha (a half-lion, half-human divine avatar).
+He then took Hiranyakashipu to a doorstep, placed him on his lap, and eviscerated him with his claws.
 This allowed him to bypass all of the king’s five boons and kill him.
-Saving Prahlad and humanity from Hiranyakashipu and Holika is now seen as a victory of good versus evil.
+Saving Prahlad and humanity from Hiranyakashipu and Holika is now seen as a victory of good over evil.

 How Holika Dahan Is Observed

 The night before this celebration, pyres are burned across Northern India, Southern India, and Nepal.
-It’s customary for young people to take a variety of objects and place them in the Holika pure.
-People also gather in each other’s homes to enjoy drinks and seasonal foods such as gujiya (a sweet-fried dumpling), and Malpuas (a dessert pancake).
+It’s customary for young people to take a variety of objects and place them in the Holika pyre.
+People also gather in each other’s homes to enjoy drinks and seasonal foods such as gujiya (a sweet-fried dumpling), and malpuas (a dessert pancake).
 People also use the holiday to repair broken relationships.